 1. Lunch Meats

 Aside from containing animal protein, lunch meats are high in carcinogen content.
-Many types of lunch meat also contain alarming amounts of corn syrup, refined sodium, bacteria, sugar,
+Many types of lunch meat also contain alarming amounts of corn syrup, refined sodium, bacteria, sugar, and nitrates (which is a carcinogen).
+Not only are they one of the top foods that are linked to cancer, but have also been shown to cause various other health problems such as obesity, diabetes, heart disease, etc.

 2. Ready To Eat Salads